Tomic-Riedel/Flutter-Roadmap/README.md

 **Reso Coder - Functional Error Handling in Flutter & Dart (#2 - Either, Task, FP):** https://www.youtube.com/watch?v=ZTU-WWEOoII

+## Sending push notifications
+Many apps nowadays use push notifications to "lure" their users back into the app.
+They are also used to remind users about something and much more.
+For this reason, you should know how to send push notifications in Flutter.

+For this, Johannes Milke has created two great tutorials:

+**Johannes Milke - Flutter Tutorial - Local Push Notifications 1/2 [2021] Android & iOS:** [https://www.youtube.com/watch?v=bRy5dmts3X8](https://www.youtube.com/watch?v=bRy5dmts3X8)

+**Johannes Milke - Flutter Tutorial - Customize Local Push Notifications 2/2 [2021] Background, Custom Sound, No Sound:** [https://www.youtube.com/watch?v=X3tAGnGc_t0](https://www.youtube.com/watch?v=X3tAGnGc_t0)

+Now we have learned something again!
+You are becoming a real flutter pro!

 # Flutter Animations
 We have come to the most fun and my favorite part **Animations**.
 Animations makes your ui look alive and provides a great ux.
 Now this is a topic most people get scared of but fear not animations in Flutter are the most easiest with a few lines of code you can create so beautiful animations.